World Fellowship Center: 1953 - 1969: Uphaus vs. Wyman

 In August 1952, Willard Uphaus (1890-1983), a retired Methodist theologian and pacifist, and his wife Ola (née Hawkins) Uphaus (1897-1972), a social worker, first visited, and became directors in June 1953.
 Uphaus had previously been fired from Hastings College in Nebraska in 1930 for advocating radical viewpoints, and he remained committed to a pacifist philosophy during World War II.
 In September of that year, a series of articles published by Greg Abbott in the Manchester Union Leader (New Hampshire's only statewide newspaper) maligned Uphaus by branding him as a Communist.
 The Union Leader had been acquired in 1946 by arch-conservative publisher William Loeb III, and would be used successfully by Loeb to set New Hampshire's political stage for decades to come.
 Subsequently, in early 1954, with the Red Scare and McCarthyism in full swing, Governor Hugh Gregg, invoking the New Hampshire Subversive Activities Act of 1951, directed Attorney General Louis Wyman to issue a summons for Uphaus mandating that he surrender a list of all attendees and all employees of the World Fellowship Center, out of suspicion that World Fellowship may have had connections to the Communist Party, or was itself a Communist organization.
 Uphaus steadfastly refused to comply with these demands on the grounds that as a practicing Christian, to do so would be to bear false witness.
-Additionally, Upahuse felt that such an act would violate and jeopardize the civil rights and liberties of innocent people.
+Additionally, Uphaus felt that such an act would violate and jeopardize the civil rights and liberties of innocent people.
 This act of resistance commenced a five-year long legal battle that involved numerous subpoenas and appeals.
 In an attempt to clarify what the Attorney General's demands were (since World Fellowship already had a publicly accessible guest list for tax purposes) Uphaus visited Wyman at his office in Concord in the spring of 1954 in an unsuccessful attempt to persuade Wyman that any additional list of names would be unreasonable, unnecessary and a breach of professional integrity.
 In September 1958, the case eventually made its to way the United States Supreme Court, which ruled 5–4 in June 1959 in favor of the Attorney General.
 In December of that year Uphaus was sentenced to a year in jail for contempt of court.
 The sentence lasted from December 14, 1959, to December 13, 1960.
 Uphaus would chronicle these events in his book "Commitment."
 The Uphaus couple remained directors until 1969.
 Ola died in 1972 at 75, and Willard in 1983 at 92.